Analyzing SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity | Benzinga

 Analyzing SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity

-Shares of SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $82.5.
+SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $79.79 following the option alert.

 - Option Type: SWEEP